 \subsection{Visualization}

-\textbf{Qualitative Results.} Figure \ref{pred} illustrates predictions from various methods.
+\textbf{Qualitative Results.} Fig. \ref{pred} illustrates predictions from various methods.
 In some instances, BlindQA successfully guesses the correct answer by leveraging the correlation between the question and the answer in the training set.
 However, this approach is not foolproof, as the blinded model consistently selects the most correlated answer to the question.
 In comparison, the VideoQA models struggle to discern subtle differences between semantically or visually similar answer classes.
 For example, actions like ``\textit{long pass}" and ``\textit{cross}" both involve passing the ball to other players but differ in passing direction and distance, presenting challenges for accurate distinction.
 Additionally, the compared VideoQA models exhibit limitations in fine-grained motion analysis, such as action counting, as evident in the last example.
 With its ability to capture various types of temporal dependencies, our AFT outperforms the compared models on these challenging samples.

-\textbf{Focus Weight.} Figure \ref{attn_vis} depicts the focus weights of selected questions.
-Notably, questions seeking information about specific actions (e.g., ``\textit{win a point}") heavily rely on short-term information (focus length 3).
+\mr{\textbf{Focus Weight.} Fig. \ref{attn_vis} depicts the focus weights of selected questions.
+Notably, questions seeking information about specific actions (e.g., ``\textit{win a point}") heavily rely on short-term information (foccal length 3).
 In contrast, questions like ``\textit{How many times does the right team do `block'?}" necessitate a stronger emphasis on long-term information.
 Questions pertaining to the relationships between two actions show a preference for mid-term information, offering insights into the cause and effect of actions.
-Intuitively, the mid-term focus length can provide more nuanced information on the interactions between actions.
-This visualization affirms the effectiveness of our model, which dynamically integrates different focus scales based on the diverse temporal dependencies required by various questions\footnote{For additional analysis, please refer to the supplementary materials.}.
+Intuitively, the mid-term focal length can provide more nuanced information on the interactions between actions.
+This visualization affirms the effectiveness of our model, which dynamically integrates different focus scales based on the diverse temporal dependencies required by various questions.}